rook/rook/PendingReleaseNotes.md

       - New OSDs created in directories are always `Filestore` type
       - New OSDs created on disks are always `Bluestore` type
     - Preexisting disks provisioned as `Filestore` OSDs will remain as `Filestore` OSDs
+  - When running on PVC, the OSD can be on a slow device class, Rook can adapt to that by tuning the OSD.
+This can be enabled by the CR setting `tuneSlowDeviceClass`
 - RGWs:
   - Ceph Object Gateway are automatically configured to not run on the same host if hostNetwork is activated